Rajendra Pal Gautam's resignation sent to President for approval: Sources | Law-Order

 - India

-Delhi government has forwarded minister Rajendra Pal Gautam's resignation to LG V K Saxena for approval, who has further sent it for the President's approval, sources said on Monday.
+Delhi Chief Minister Arvind Kejriwal has accepted minister Rajendra Pal Gautam's resignation and sent it to the lieutenant governor, who has forwarded it to the President for approval, sources said on Monday.

 Gautam had resigned from his post on Sunday amid a controversy over his presence at a religious conversion event where Hindu deities were allegedly renounced by hundreds of people.

-LG office sources said that Gautam's resignation had been received and had been sent for President's approval.
+LG office sources said that Gautam's resignation had been received and sent for the President's approval.

-Ambedkar Nagar MLA Ajay Dutt, Kondli legislator Kuldeep Kumar, and Karol Bagh MLA Vishesh Ravi are the frontrunners among the leaders being considered for the post.
+Ambedkar Nagar MLA Ajay Dutt, Kondli legislator Kuldeep Kumar, Mangolpuri MLA Rakhi Birla and Karol Bagh MLA Vishesh Ravi are the frontrunners among the leaders being considered for the post.

 The decision was taken amid an indefinite strike by Anganwadi helpers and workers over a host of issues, including regularisation of their services.